Fish Tank Siphon Stopper® Key Features

 - Fixed drilled position reduces the probability of human error

-- Installs out of your line of sight, very little visual impact on look of your aquascape
+- Installs out of your line of sight, very little visual impact on the look of your aquascape

 - Clean, professional look – no “sloppy tank” syndrome